rvagg/archived-ender-tutorial-guts/README.md

 ## Starting with the basics, Bonzo stand-alone

 Bonzo is a great way to start getting your head around Ender because it's so useful by itself.
-Lets include it in a page and do some really simple DOM manipulation with it.
+Let's include it in a page and do some really simple DOM manipulation with it.

 ```html
 <!DOCTYPE HTML>